Freskoko/AI-on-the-fly/README.md

 - download requirements

-- create a .env in the base directory and add your "OPENAI_API_KEY"
+- create a .env in the base directory and add your "OPENAI_API_KEY", and add your Canvas api key in "cal_key"

 - run the file and press r to talk, and let go of r when you are done